StevenMDixon/Open-Web-Shell/readme.md

 # :shrimp: Open Web Shell

-Open web shell is a simple terminal/shell for your react web app or react website.
+Open web shell is a small and simple terminal/shell for your react web app or react website.

 # Installation